M2-TE/cme/README.md

 Normally, the assets are placed into a library and thus compiled only once, but they can optionally be placed into the headers with `CONSTEXPR` to e.g. allow for compile-time programming or embedding into the source of your choice.

-Tested with `gcc 15` and `Clang 20`, earlier compiler versions probably won't recognize #embed.
-Still need to test with MSVC.
+Works with `gcc 15+` and `Clang 19+`, earlier compiler versions probably won't recognize #embed.
+MSVC seems to lack C23 implementations, meaning it likely won't work just yet; just use Clang on Windows as well.

 ## Getting Started